swiftlang/swift-evolution/proposals/0258-property-wrappers.md

 ```

 A property wrapper type provides the storage for a property that
 uses it as a wrapper.
-The `value` property of the wrapper type
+The `wrappedValue` property of the wrapper type
 provides the actual
 implementation of the wrapper, while the (optional)
 `init(initialValue:)` enables initialization of the storage from a